drjuls/AMBiT/INSTALL.md

 **Fix:**
 There is a bug in the newer LLVM-based Intel C++ compiler (`icpx`, released in 2024) which causes the compiler to crash when compiling AMBiT; use the "Classic" Intel C++ compiler (`icpc`) or GCC instead.

-## Make

-We also supply some rudimentary Makefiles for systems where CMake is unavailable.
-Plain `make` can't automatically figure out linker paths like CMake, so these files need to be hand-tailored to your specific system configuration.
-The system-specific parameters like compiler, compile flags and linker paths are set in `make.machine`; once this is set run `make`, `make debug` or `make test` in the root directory.